 Suppose you have a page in your project that is called 'PDF Page' and this page has PageType set to 'printable';

 In the Value property the PDF Writer is called.
 Then an arrow symbol '>' follows, and then arguments for the PDF Writer.
 As an argument the file name is specified.
 In the example above, the file name is made of variables (this is the default name), but you could also write a fixed name here if you want.
 So the following line is also correct:

 If no explicit path is sepcified, the PDF file will be stored for the current patient and the current measurement session that is open.
 If no measurement is open, a new measurement is created automatically (to control this, please see the Measurement Information operator ("Measurement Information")).

 If an explicit path is specified (like in the last example above), then the PDF is written to that location.

 The Address of the SEND_TO action points to the page you want to be rendered in the PDF.

-Limitations- You can only print pages to a PDF that are marked to be paper-type pages.
+Limitations- You can only print pages to a PDF that are marked to be printable-type pages.

 - Depending on the properties of the page that is to be rendered to PDF, a PDF in portrait or landscape is created, but only in one of the following formats: DIN A5, A4, A3, A2, A1, A0, Letter or Folio.

-- The PDF documents tend to get pretty big, because all the items on the page are rendered as bitmap images, and not as vector images or normal text.
+- The PDF documents could get pretty big if a high resolution is chosen, because all the items on the pages are rendered as bitmap images, and not as vector images or normal text.

 - You cannot print transparent objects on a PDF page.
 Those objects will be drawn in black.